 1. CoinSwitch Kuber

-CoinSwitch Kuber is a crypto end-to-end exchange aggregator launched in 2017 and is based in Bangalore.
-The platform has onboarded different varieties of cryptocurrencies, and the prices are aggregated from leading exchanges to ensure that for any transaction, a user gets the best rate.
+CoinSwitch Kuber is a crypto end-to-end exchange aggregator based in Bangalore.
+Launched in 2017, the platform has onboarded different varieties of cryptocurrencies, and the prices are aggregated from leading exchanges to ensure that users get the best rate for any transaction.

 The features of CoinSwitch Kuber: